Information/BBA Dual Degree

 Complete all BBA degree requirements:

-- 61 business credits (58 for students who entered the BBA program in Fall 2021 or earlier as First Year students or Fall 2022 or earlier as Sophomores), including fixed and floating core classes, capstone, and electives (see curriculum)
+• 62 business credits (61 for students who entered the BBA program in Fall 2022 or Fall 2023 as First Year students or Fall 2023 or Fall 2024 as Sophomores), including fixed and floating core classes, capstone, and electives (see curriculum)

 Complete all Information degree requirements: